Stacked-Org/stacked/packages/stacked_app/stacked_app/README.md

     } ,
    ...
 ```
-If you're using auto_route with the native `Navigator` use the function inside of `MaterialApp`
+If you're using stacked_app with the native `Navigator` use the function inside of `MaterialApp`

 ```dart
  MaterialApp(